* Focus turns to Fed decision

 “Positive trade headlines continue to support our view that trade tensions are easing,” said Win Thin, global head of FX strategy at Brown Brothers Harriman.

-Sterling was little changed after the European Union granted Britain a three-month extension to exit the bloc.
-Expectations of a delay were already priced in.
+Sterling rose 0.27% after the European Union granted Britain a three-month extension to exit the bloc.
+Expectations of a delay were largely priced in.

 Reporting by Saqib Iqbal Ahmed; additional reporting by Karen Brettell in New York and Arjun Panchadar in Bengaluru; Editing by David Gregorio